MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/network-access.md

 ## XML profiles for EAP

 The profiles used for different connections types are XML files that contain the configuration options for that connection.
-Each different connection type will follow a specific schema:
+Each different connection type follows a specific schema:

 - [Wi-Fi profiles](/windows/win32/nativewifi/wlan-profileschema-elements)
 - [Wired network profiles](/windows/win32/nativewifi/lan-profileschema-schema)